schmoelder/diss/doc/03_methods_software_design/02_object_oriented_programming.md

 UML class diagram of `UnitOperationBase` and `CSTR`.
 The abstract base class defines the common interface; `CSTR` inherits from it and adds model-specific parameters.
 ```

-This pattern of abstract base classes and concrete implementations recurs throughout CADET-Process, and UML diagrams are used in {numref}`implementation` to illustrate the resulting architecture.

 (type_annotations)=
 ## Type annotations